jon24342/Sdotpy/README.md

 **Changes admin permisions cause**

-*Slighty dangerous commands no longer notify the user opon use (but more dangerous commnands added later still will)(But also why would you run suspicious exe's as admin)
+* Slighty dangerous commands no longer notify the user opon use (but more dangerous commnands added later still will)(But also why would you run suspicious exe's as admin)

+* being able to run dangerous commands

-*Changes the effects for certain commands (!wallpaper, ect)
+* Changes the effects for certain commands (!wallpaper, ect)

 **Info the RAT collects by default:**

-*Users/Account username (This is so the you can direct commands to ceratin users & indirectly prevents your bot from getting rate limited(kinda))
+* Users/Account username (This is so the you can direct commands to ceratin users & indirectly prevents your bot from getting rate limited(kinda))

-*Slight changes if used in admin(nothing terrible)(no info collected by running in admin)
+* Slight changes if used in admin(nothing terrible)(no info collected by running in admin)

 **Info the RAT can collect:**

-*Public ip address
+* Public ip address

-*Google chrome default search history
+* Google chrome default search history

-*sends screenshots
+* sent screenshots

+* files and folder names inside the current users directory

 **More WILL be added**
 ___